Masood-Akram/MorphoMeasure/README.md

 [![PyPI version](https://img.shields.io/pypi/v/morphomeasure.svg)](https://pypi.org/project/morphomeasure/)

 *MorphoMeasure* is a Python package and command-line tool for automated extraction and summarization of morphometric features from neuron morphology files (SWC format) using [L-Measure](http://cng.gmu.edu:8080/Lm/help/index.htm).
 It supports batch processing, flexible feature selection, tag-based extraction, and outputs results in convenient CSV formats for downstream analysis.
+This package also supports the extraction of [ABEL](https://pubmed.ncbi.nlm.nih.gov/36196621/), a recently discovered morphometric feature.

 ---